-An exception is made for stock investments held in trust exclusively designed to provide retirement income.
-Such trusts include RRIFs, LIRAs, LIFs, LRIFs and Prescribed RRIFs.
-RRSPs are also exempt from US withholding tax if you own US investments in the form of US stocks, bonds or ETFs.
+An exception is made for stock investments held in trusts designed to provide retirement income.
+This includes RRIFs, LIRAs, LIFs, LRIFs and Prescribed RRIFs.
+RRSPs that hold US stocks, bonds or ETFs are also exempt from US withholding tax.
+RESPs, TFSAs and RDSPs are not exempt.

-All income from investments, including foreign investments, must be declared as part of your income on your Canadian tax return.
-Unless your US earnings are exempt from withholding tax, this means you'll be double taxed on those earnings — first by the IRS, then by the CRA.
-However, the CRA may allow you to claim foreign tax credits for any taxes you've already paid to the IRS.
+Canadian and international investment income must be declared on your Canadian tax return.
+Unless your US earnings are exempt from withholding tax, this means you'll be taxed by both the IRS and the CRA.
+The CRA may allow you to claim foreign tax credits for any taxes you've already paid to the IRS.

 More on investing

 How do ETFs work?

 Your guide to how ETFs work and whether this type of investment is right for you.Read more…

 The best stock trading app for beginners is easy to use and offers free trades.Read more…

 Learning how to read stock charts and recognize chart patterns can unlock your success as a trader.Read more…